Sydney Harbour Bridge

 Sydney Harbour Bridge at sunset.
 Image courtesy of Virtual Australia.

 The Sydney Harbour Bridge is one of Australia's most well known and photographed landmarks.
 It is the world's largest (but not the longest) steel arch bridge with the top of the bridge standing 134 metres above the harbour.
+It is fondly known by the locals as the 'Coathanger' because of its arch-based design.

 A history of the Sydney Harbour Bridge